mackau-io/ueb/ueblog/content/posts/PCBuild&Homelab.md

 - **pfSense** as a virtual firewall

-Kali and REMnux were migrated directly from my old laptop.
+The Kali and REMnux VMs were migrated directly from my old laptop.
 I was especially excited about Windows Server 2025 since I had only used Server 2016 before, and I wanted to see what had changed.

 ---